Tiled Conservatory Roofs Cardiff.

 Check for planning and building regulations for your area on the Wales.
 Gov Website.

 The Wales.Gov website states:

 'Adding a conservatory to your house is treated the same as adding a single-storey extension, and the same rules apply'.

 We will help you determine whether your conservatory was built under permitted development rights if you don't know.
 There are some cases where permission is needed.
 For instance, if your building is or is within distance of a listed building.
 You can find out more about planning permission in Wales at Wales.Gov Website.

-Your conservatory roof conversion should be completed within 48 hours with minimum disruption to you.
+Your conservatory roof conversion should be completed within a few days with minimum disruption to you.
 Every piece is precision engineered for your conservatory, ready to be fitted by your installer.
 There's no cement mixing or building mess for you to deal with.
 We will dispose of your old roof as part of our service.
 Your installation will not affect flooring furniture or side blinds although they may need to be removed for installation, depending on where they were installed.

 Your new conservatory will be fitted with a new ring beam.
 That's the frame that sits around the top of your conservatory.
 You will feel like you have a brand new room.
 Inside, the ceiling will look like plaster and you can even have lights in the ceiling.
 Many homeowners think that they need a whole new conservatory and are delighted to find that they only need to change the roof.
 In most cases, the existing window frames are perfectly good.
 You can choose to freshen up window boards and handles if you want to.

 You could be forgiven for thinking that a tiled roof would be too heavy to sit on walls made of glass windows.
 Of course, a tiled roof that is made with the same tiles as a house roof would be too heavy.